This function visualizes the histology image for selected sample. Matches

 SpatialExperiment-class built

-with visiumStitched::build_spe()
+with visiumStitched::build_spe().

 http://research.libd.org/visiumStitched/reference/build_spe.html; in